 Furthermore, instructors are not responsible for suggesting essay topics for students.
 Essay topic selection is the responsibility of each individual student who alone is the best judge of his/her competence to meet learning outcomes in a specific content area.Only the student has the necessary knowledge to assess his/her experience.
 The responsibility to demonstrate learning lies with the student, not the writing instructor or the evaluator.

 The University has provided for the ongoing development of ISA essays (which may be submitted on anytime up to the stated deadline—see "When do I submit my essays?" below) by making available to BSM students the services of a writing tutor.
-After the conclusion of INTD 310, you will be invited to the ISA Essay Tutoring Canvas classroom where you can find detailed information on the ISA Essay submission process, writing help, citation assistance, as well as deadlines and due dates.
+After the conclusion of INTD 310, you will be invited to BSM 000 – ISA Essay Online Tutorial where you can find detailed information on the ISA Essay submission process, writing help, citation assistance, as well as deadlines and due dates.
 You'll also find the evaluation rubric for the ISA essays there, which gives you insight into how the evaluators will be evaluating your submitted work.

 You're welcome to visit the ISA Essay Canvas classroom and browse through the information there without any obligation to use the tutoring services.
 If you need help with proofreading or editing your papers beyond the services of the ISA Essay tutor, you also have access to the USF Writing Center at: Learning & Writing Center